-A SPOTLESS Rose is blowing, Sprung from a tender root, Of ancient seers' foreshowing, Of Jesse promised fruit; Its fairest bud unfolds to light And in the dark midnight, Amid the winter cold, A spotless Rose unfolds.

-The Rose which I am singing, Whereof Isaiah said, Is from its sweet root springing, In Mary, purest Maid; For, through our God's great love and might, And in the dark midnight, Amid the winter cold, The blessèd Babe she bare.
+SPOTLESS Rose is blowing,

+Sprung from a tender root,

+Of ancient seers' foreshowing,

+Of Jesse promised fruit;

+Its fairest bud unfolds to light

+Amid the cold, cold winter,

+And in the dark midnight.

+The Rose which I am singing,

+Whereof Isaiah said,

+Is from its sweet root springing

+In Mary, purest Maid;

+For through our God's great love and might,

+The blessèd Babe she bare us

+In a cold, cold winter's night.